andreav/swgit/doc/stabilizing.rst

        swgit stabilize --stb --start-point-label

-     If user wants to mark --src reference, he/she can provide previous option in order to create /INT/develop/STB label.
+     If user wants to mark --source reference, he/she can provide previous option in order to create /INT/develop/STB label.

      This option is ignored when stabilizing onto CST branches.